-*Public Education & Tour Request Form
+* Public Education Request

 Most fires and injuries are preventable.
-Educating the public about how to survive a fire and prevent fires from starting is an important responsibility of the modern day fire service.
+Educating the public about how to survive a fire and prevent fires from starting is an important responsibility of the fire service.
 Public fire and life safety education programs provide a way for the fire service to reach into the community and encourage positive change.
 Working together, the fire service and the communities they serve can reduce the loss of life and property from fire.